Prerequisite

 .
 To achieve this, ensure that you use the same --compile_dir

-path during both the compilation and execution phases.--mode train --compile_only
+path during both the compilation and execution phases.-

 --mode eval --compile_only